 In relation to curriculum:

-- Our curriculum is developed and guided by the Early Years Learning Framework, the 7 Quality Areas of the National Quality Framework, Japanese education principles, the Reggio Emilia approach to education and the Walker Learning approach.
-As reflected in the Early Years Learning Framework, we view children’s lives as characterised by belonging, being and becoming, with our curriculum vision and practice aligning with these three components.
+- Our curriculum is developed and guided by the Early Years Learning Framework, the 7 Quality Areas of the National Quality Framework, Japanese education principles, the Reggio Emilia Approach to education and the Walker Learning Approach.
+We view children’s lives as characterised by belonging, being and becoming, with our curriculum vision and practice aligning with these components.

 - Our program reflects inclusion, enhances the children’s awareness of and respect for cultural similarities and differences, and encourages children to identify and challenge bias, discrimination and stereotypes.

-In relation to context:
+In relation to context

-- We believe in creating a learning context that reflects and honours the diverse family values, cultural backgrounds and voices of children.
-We encourage children to develop a sense of belonging and identity within the context by establishing a nurturing, predictable and familiar learning context.
+- We believe in creating a learning context that reflects and honours and reflects diverse family values, cultural backgrounds and voices of children.
+We believe in creating an environment where each person is valued as unique, yet all fit together.

 In relation to families and communities:

-- We believe in connecting with people, services and agencies within the community and work to expose the children to the community and the community to the children.
-Our partnerships with the local community more broadly evokes a sense of belonging in the children as they develop a growing awareness of their value and place in their community.
+- We believe in connecting with people, services and agencies within the community and believe in exposing the children to the community and the community to the children.
+Our partnerships with the local community evokes a sense of belonging among the children as they develop a growing awareness of their value and place in the world.

 - We believe that families are children’s first and most influential teachers.
 We believe in working with and learning from families in order to receive their insight, knowledge, expertise and perspective of their child.
-We build upon each families strengths and support them in their role of nurturing their children.
-We are passionate in developing collaborative partnerships with families and strongly encourage family involvement within our service strive to develop positive, supportive relationships with families based on open communication and sharing of knowledge and skills.
+We believe in working with families through a lens of inclusion, discovering and acknowledging the values that are important to them.

 In relation to the profession: